alienfast/vite-plugin-i18next-loader/README.md

 # WIP - recent fork/development - DOCs not accurate

 [![npm version](https://badge.fury.io/js/vite-plugin-i18next-loader.svg)](https://badge.fury.io/js/vite-plugin-i18next-loader)

 `yarn add -D vite-plugin-i18next-loader`

-This webpack loader generates the `resources` structure necessary for [i18next](https://github.com/i18next/i18next).
-The structure is webpacked with the client bundle at build time, thus avoiding loading any language resources via extra HTTP requests.
+This vite-plugin i18next loader generates the `resources` structure necessary for [i18next](https://github.com/i18next/i18next).
+The structure is made available as a [virtual module](https://vitejs.dev/guide/api-plugin.html#virtual-modules-convention) to the client bundle at build time, thus avoiding loading any language resources via extra HTTP requests.

 ## Features

 - [x] glob based file filtering
 - [x] one to many overrides supporting reuse cases (white labeling)
 - [x] yaml and json support

 Given a locales directory, by default, the loader will find and parse any `json|yaml|yml` file and attribute the contents to the containing lang folder e.g. `en`.
 There is no need to add lang such as `en` or `de` inside your `json` or `yaml` files.

 See the [`test/data` directory](https://github.com/alienfast/vite-plugin-i18next-loader/tree/develop/test/data) for structure and example data.

 ## Usage